FAQ

 Q: When does the season start?

-The parade, opening day ceremonies, and opening day will be April 29th.
+The parade, opening day ceremonies, and opening day will be April 27th.
 AAA and Majors teams will have their first game that day.
-Bubba Bat will start practice April 26th.
-The first game will be May 3rd.
-Coach Pitch practices will start the week of April 24th, and games will start May 6th.
+Bubba Bat will start practice April 24th.
+Coach Pitch practices will start the week of April 22nd.
+The first Bubba Bat and Coach Pitch games will be May 4th.
 AAA and Majors practices will start in April, as soon as the fields are ready.

 Q: When does the season end?